Organic Search in Google Analytics: Quick-Start Guide

 Google Search Console is an awesome tool that you can use to get more information about your organic search traffic.

-It’s pretty easy to sign up for and set up, and shows you the organic keywords you’re being found for in organic search, and the pages that are ranking.
+It’s pretty easy to sign up for and set up, and it shows you the organic keywords you’re being found for in organic search and the pages that are ranking.

 Plus, beyond providing insight into your search traffic, Google Search Console can also alert you of problems with your site that could be detrimental to your search rankings.